-Propriety usually breeds propriety so always strive to show an attitude of respect for yourself and everyone you encounter.
-This will, at times, include leaving a situation that is getting out of hand.
-Especially if the conflict is with someone you know.
+Holding a proper respect for yourself and respectfulness of others will, at times, include leaving a situation that is getting out of hand.

-In this example, you acknowledge that Sarah’s point is valid – even if only for her.
-You also expressed your desire to maintain your stance, and chose to move the conversation on to a subject she may be just as happy to talk about.
+You've acknowledge that Sarah’s point is valid – even if only for her.
+You also expressed your desire to maintain your stance, and choose to move the conversation on to a subject she may be just as happy to talk about.

 Try and make your exit as pleasant as possible.
-You can always reach out to your friend at another time if you desire.
+You can always reach out at another time if you desire.

 If you are in a virtual gathering and conflict has arisen, it’s especially important to state the fact that you agree to disagree.
 Let the conflict go.
 Stick to the high road.
 Saying less or nothing further on the subject equals an exit.